opencelium/opencelium/docs/usecases/manage_invokers.rst

 |image5|

-The *Body* can be inputed throw the engine or click on this icon |image6| and paste the json string inside the popup window.
+The *Body* can be input throw the engine or click on this icon |image6| and paste the json string inside the popup window.

 |image7|

 The last but not least step you add operations that will be used during *Connection* creation.
-Just provide information (similar to the previos step) and click on plus icon.
+Just provide information (similar to the previous step) and click on plus icon.

 |image8|